goncaloferreira92/fcc-random-quote-machine/README.md

-# fcc-random-quote-machine
+# FCC Random Quote Machine
-Random Quote Machine from Freecodecamp
+*Random Quote Machine from Freecodecamp*

 The code can be found at: https://tinyurl.com/r7suxg2